AGWA/git-crypt/INSTALL.md

 ### Building The Man Page

-To build and install the git-crypt(1) man page, pass `HAS_DOCBOOK=yes` to make:
+To build and install the git-crypt(1) man page, pass `ENABLE_MAN=yes` to make:

-    make HAS_DOCBOOK=yes
+    make ENABLE_MAN=yes
-    make HAS_DOCBOOK=yes install
+    make ENABLE_MAN=yes install

-The Docbook XSLT stylesheets are required to build the man page.
+xsltproc is required to build the man page.
+Note that xsltproc will access the Internet to retrieve its stylesheet unless the Docbook stylesheet is installed locally and registered in the system's XML catalog.

 ### Building A Debian Package